Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

-The apotheosis of this paper lies in Section \ref{sec:categorical_actions}, where we use the MFTPC technology to produce concrete results about $\extots$.
+In Section \ref{sec:categorical_actions}, we use the MFTPC technology to produce concrete results about $\extots$.
 We study a natural categorical type A action on $\extots$ (Subsection \ref{subsec:categorical_action}) that gives it the structure of an MFTPC.
-When $(\bt,\bs)$ lies on an admissible stratum, we employ our explicit constructions of MFTPCs to explicitly produce an equivalence of $\extots$ with a stable limit of parabolic categories $\cO$ and to compute multiplicities of simple objects in Verma modules using parabolic Kazhdan--Lusztig polynomials.
-These results also yield a proof of Conjecture \ref{introconj:structural} in the admissible case.
+When $(\bt,\bs)$ lies on an admissible facet, we produce an equivalence of $\extots$ with a stable limit of parabolic categories $\cO$.

-In Section \ref{sec:applications}, we conclude our work with some applications (Corollary \ref{cor:modular_multiplicities}) to modular representation theory.
+We conclude our work in Section \ref{sec:applications} with applications to modular representation theory.